skingdev/fresco-bakery/tutorial.md

 #### Consuming Menu Data

 A Backbone Collection is what is going to obtain our data from the `menu.json` file, and store it so we can use it in our view.
 The first thing we need to do is create a directory called "collections" in our `app/scripts` directory.
-In that directoy, create a file called `menu-items.js` with the following code in it:
+In that directory, create a file called `menu-items.js` with the following code in it:

 ```javascript
 'use strict';